 You must inform DVLA if you change your name or address in a driving disqualification.
 Send them a letter with the details of your old and new address with name (if changed).
 Make sure to add the driving licence number (if known) and your date of birth.

 Motorists can get disqualified if found guilty of drink driving offences.
-Depending on the offence, the punishment can include a fine and a prison sentence.
+Depending on the offence, the punishment of drink-driving penalties can include a fine and a prison sentence.

 The drink drive rehabilitation scheme is often used to reduce the length of a driving ban.
 The court can offer banned drivers the opportunity to take the DDRS course.
 It is available to those who got banned from driving for 12 months or more.